patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/alert/alert.md

 ### Stacking multiple alerts
 Multiple alerts will stack.
 The most recent alert should appear at the top and others will push down.
 When alerts are deleted, any space above will be filled by pushing remaining alerts up in the stack order.

-An [Alert Group](/components/alert-group) component allows a set of alerts to be properly positioned and stacked as shown below.
+An [alert group](/components/alert-group) component allows a set of alerts to be properly positioned and stacked as shown below.

 ![alert group](./img/toast-notification-multiple.png)